-- Family Care Option is not provided in group residential settings. - Family Care Option cannot be authorized on the individual service plan with Adult Foster Care, Residential Habilitation, or Independent Habilitation service. - IHS, Homemaker, Respite, and EHHC cannot be provided in the Family Care Option setting but may be authorized in the natural family home when the participant is present, and the requirements are met. - To avoid duplication service is not available to children under the custody of the Human Service Zone. - Family Care Option service will not be furnished or billed at the same time of day as other services that provide direct care to the participant.
-These services include Medicaid State Plan Services, Parenting Support, Behavioral Consultation, Day Habilitation, Prevocational Services, Small Group Employment Supports, or Individual Employment. - Family Care Option service cannot duplicate any other service in the waiver.
+- Family Care Option is not provided in group residential settings. - Family Care Option cannot be authorized on the individual service plan with Adult Foster Care, Residential Habilitation or Independent Habilitation service. - IHS, Homemaker, Respite, and EHHC cannot be provided in the Family Care Option setting but may be authorized in the natural family home when the participant is present, and the requirements are met. - To avoid duplication service is not available to children under the custody of county social service. - Family Care Option service will not be furnished or billed at the same time of day as other services that provide direct care to the participant.
+These services include Medicaid State Plan Services, Parenting Support, Behavioral Consultation, Day Habilitation, Prevocational Services, Small Group Employment Supports, or Individual Employment. - Family Care Option service cannot duplicate any other service in the waiver. - This service may be provided by a relative but cannot be provided by a person who is legally responsible for the participant or a legal guardian of the participant.